Aardman Animations: 1972–1996

 Aardman was founded in 1972 as a low-budget project by Peter Lord and David Sproxton, who wanted to realise their dream of producing an animated motion picture.
 The collaboration provided animated sequences for the BBC series for deaf children Vision On.
-The company name originates from the name of their nerdy Superman character in that series.
+The company name originates from the name of their nerdy Superman character in that series, a play on the phrase 'hard man'.
 The process of using clay animation to produce a segment called "Gleebees" (1975) became the inspiration for creating Morph, a simple clay character.
 Around the same time, Lord and Sproxton made their first foray into adult animation with the shorts Down and Out and Confessions of a Foyer Girl, entries in the BBC's Animated Conversations series using real-life conversations as soundtracks.

 Aardman also created the title sequence for The Great Egg Race and supplied animation for the multiple award-winning music video of Peter Gabriel's song "Sledgehammer".
 They produced the music video for the song "My Baby Just Cares For Me" by Nina Simone in 1987.
 Also in the 1980s, they created the trombone-playing character Douglas in a television commercial for Lurpak butter.

 Later, Aardman produced several shorts for Channel 4, including the Conversation Pieces series.
 These five shorts worked in the same area as the Animated Conversations pieces, but were more sophisticated.
 Lord and Sproxton began hiring more animators at this point; three of the newcomers made their directorial debut at Aardman with the Lip Synch series.
 Of the five Lip Synch shorts, two were directed by Lord, one by Barry Purves, one by Richard Goleszowski and one by Nick Park.

 In 1990, Park's short, Creature Comforts, was the first Aardman Animations film to win an Academy Award.
 Park also developed the clay modelled shorts featuring the adventures of Wallace & Gromit, a comical pair of friends: Wallace being a naive English inventor with a love of cheese, and Gromit, his best friend, the intelligent, muted dog.
 These films include A Grand Day Out (1989), The Wrong Trousers (1993) and A Close Shave (1995), the latter two winning Academy Awards.